St Mary Colechurch: History

 When St Mildred's too was deemed surplus to requirements, following the passing of the 1860 Union of Benefices Act, it passed successively through partnerships with St Olave Jewry and St Margaret Lothbury.
-C. W. Pearce notes that the last traces of any building vanished in 1839 although a Parish Boundary Mark inside the Mercers’ Hall still exists.
+C. W. Pearce notes that the last traces of any building vanished in 1839, although a Parish Boundary Mark inside the Mercers' Hall still exists.

-A plaque commemorates the church on the southwest corner of Old Jewry.
-The site is currently occupied by the Alliance & Leicester at 82 Cheapside.
+A plaque on the southwest corner of Old Jewry commemorates the church.